-Deletes this annotation from your project (not allowed for Core Genome annotation)
+You can delete this annotation from your project (not allowed for Core Genome annotation)

 Probe Set and Probe Lists

 When you have imported a .vcf file called from the sequence mapped data, the probe set will automatically be initialized and named All Probes.
 After you implemented filters (no matter one or more) to the probe set, then a probe list would be generated to show filtering results.